-Taxi and fleet businesses, while expensive to start up, can be incredibly lucrative in the long run.
+Taxi fleet businesses, while expensive to start up, can be incredibly lucrative in the long run.
 A taxi service can start small with a few cars and drivers, and be expanded gradually as you begin to profit.
 Before you start driving, consider whether there is a demand for a taxi service in your area and make sure to apply for all necessary driver’s and business licenses and insurance.
+It’s also important to make sure you have a good taxi fleet insurance policy in place.

 - Research the competition.
 Look online at the websites of other local taxi companies.
 Research their services and rates.
 Consider whether your area needs another taxi service.
 If you live in a relatively small town that doesn’t have much demand for taxis, it may not be the best business move.
 Make a list of ways that you can set yourself apart from competitors by offering airport shuttles, reduced rates or large vehicles for group transportation.